nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 ----

 When building make sure to install imake and set CLASSPATH to classes directory.

-Also make sure to set JAVAARJUNA_HOME to the installation directory where the build artefacts will eventually go.
+Also make sure to set the shell environment variable JAVAARJUNA_HOME to the installation directory where the build artefacts will eventually go.